-- different learning materials or specialist equipment; - identified group or individual support, which may involve pupils being taught in smaller groups with a Teaching Assistant with the support of interventions such as Numicon, Precision Teaching, Rapid Reading; - extra adult time to devise/administer the nature of the planned intervention and also to monitor its effectiveness; - staff development and training to introduce more effective strategies.
+- different learning materials or specialist equipment; - identified group or individual support, which may involve pupils being taught in smaller groups with a Teaching Assistant with the support of interventions, learning boosts such as literacy, numeracy and Reading Plus; - extra adult time to devise/administer the nature of the planned intervention and also to monitor its effectiveness; - staff development and training to introduce more effective strategies.

 After initial discussions with the SENDCo, the intervention teacher will be responsible for working with the child and ensuring delivery of any individualised programme.
 Parents will continue to be consulted and kept informed of the action taken to help their child, and of the outcome of any action.
-Parent's will be invited to meet regularly with the interventions team and SENDCo.